Box-Robotics/ros2-ouster-tools/ouster_tools/doc/dhcp_server.md

 and wireless interfaces respectively.
 In my dev setup, I plug the Ouster directly into my hardwired interface (`enp0s31f6`).
 If I probe the system to list those interfaces dynamically and lexographically sort them, the hardwired one will be the first element of that list.
-So, my hueristic for the default interface will be the first one in that sorted list (and there will always be at least one since we have the local loopback).
+So, my heuristic for the default interface will be the first one in that sorted list (and there will always be at least one since we have the local loopback).
 I then take the IP that is bound to that interface and make the assumption it is a Class C IPv4 address